Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 contract's secrets with minimal prompting.

 **Plain Text**: This is a sub-contract of the wider Cheliax Covenant signed between Queen Abrogail I and Asmodeus.
-Like the Covenant, it allows House Thrune to receive military aid from Hell in order to acquire and maintain its control over Cheliax.
-Kintargo and all of Ravounel agree to be "defended" by House Thrune, and the contract goes on to define what "Ravounel" and "Kintargo" mean almost like a constitution.
+The Covenant allows House Thrune to receive military aid from Hell in order to acquire and maintain its control over Cheliax.
+This contract says that the duchy of Ravounel is not officially a province of Cheliax, but that it agrees to be "defended" by House Thrune.
+The contract goes on to define what "Ravounel" and "Kintargo" mean almost like a constitution.

-The interesting bit here is Ravounel is not officially a province of Cheliax.
-Cheliax can only send its armies here with the express permission of an officially appointed Lord Mayor!
-And an officially appointed Lord Mayor is one who has been ratified by a "Board of Governors" whose five members each belong to a specific familial lineage (known to the signatories but not written down in the contract).
+The Duchy of Ravounel is governed by the Lord Mayor of Kintargo.
+A Lord Mayor is appointed by a Board of Governors whose five members each belong to a specific familial lineage, known to the signatories but not written down in the contract.

-There is a severe penalty for marching armies into Ravounel without permission, but figuring it out requires a close reading.
+The reason all of this is important is because Cheliax can only send its armies into Ravounel with the express permission of the Lord Mayor.
+There is a severe penalty for doing that without permission, but figuring it out requires a close reading.

 **Hidden Clause**: If there is no officially appointed governor, Cheliax does not need permission to send armies into Ravounel.
-Neither Barzilai nor Jilia count as officially appointed, since they were not ratified by the Board.
+The Board hasn't met in about 70 years, and its existence is unknown to the general public.
+Therefore, neither Barzilai nor Jilia count as officially appointed.

 If Cheliax marches armies into the region after being denied permission, _the entire Cheliax Covenant_ is voided.
-Hell removes its backing, making Cheliax an easy target for its many antifascist neighbors and resentful protectorates.
+Hell removes its backing, making Cheliax an easy target for its many antifascist neighbors, resentful protectorates, and home-grown rebels.

 **Termination Clause**: The contract cannot be terminated while the Cheliax Covenant is active, but is immediately voided when the Covenant is